rzeigler/sifted/doc/constraint.md

         property(isEven, 'c')
     ]);

+If the input processors are not property processors (i.e. they do not return empty arrays or arrays of length 2 where the first item is a string) the result of the output processor is undefined.

 ### `array: Processor<Number> -> Processor<a> -> Processor<[a]>`
 Create an array `Processor` from a `Processory` verifying the length of an Array and the subsequently verifying each element with the `Processor` given by the second argument.
-Note that existence and isNumberness of length is verified by default.
+Note that existence and isNumberness of length is verified by default despite the following example.
 If you don't care about the length you may use `anyLenArray`.
 Example:

     var isEven = constraint.check(x => x % 2 === 0, 'is not even'),
         evenArray = constraint.array(constraint.isNumber, isEven);